kunal-gohrani/TerraWeek/day01/README.md

     }
   }
 ```
-The above code snippet informs terraform to install and use AWS terraform provider version 5.16.1
+The above code snippet needs to be put into a `.tf` file in a project to inform terraform to install and use AWS terraform provider version 5.16.1

 2. **Resources:** Resources represent the infrastructure components you want to manage, such as virtual machines, databases, networks, etc. They are defined using a resource block in your configuration.
 Example: To create an AWS EC2 instance using terraform, we can write a resource block like this: